sinanozdemir/sinanozdemir.github.io/Mount.md

 In this walkthrough, we'll go over a challenge (intermediate - advance) level box called "Mount".
-Mount is one of the realistic and fun boxes on [Cyberseclabs.co.uk](https://www.cyberseclabs.co.uk).
+Mount is one of the realistic and hard boxes on [Cyberseclabs.co.uk](https://www.cyberseclabs.co.uk).

 ![Mount IP](mountIP.png)